formester/formester-site/content/blog/google-forms-vs-jotform-the-comparison-everyone-asked-for.md

 #### 1. Surveys and Feedback

-Google Forms is an excellent choice for conducting surveys, collecting feedback from customers or employees, and gathering data for market research.
+Google Forms is an excellent choice for [conducting surveys](https://formester.com/blog/how-to-create-the-perfect-product-map-using-surveys-in-2023/), [collecting feedback from customers or employees](https://formester.com/blog/employee-engagement-surveys-the-complete-guide-to-the-what-why-and-how/), and [gathering data for market research](https://formester.com/blog/how-branded-surveys-can-help-you-unlock-your-brand%E2%80%99s-potential/).

 Its simplicity and ease of use make it accessible to a wide range of users.

 #### 2. Event Registration and RSVPs

-Whether it's a small gathering or a large event, Google Forms are often used to create registration forms and collect RSVPs efficiently.
+Whether it's a small gathering or a large event, Google Forms are often used to create [registration forms](https://formester.com/blog/registration-forms-101-definition-types-use-cases-more-how-to-create-free-template/) and collect RSVPs efficiently.
 You can customize the form to gather necessary information such as attendee details, meal preferences, or session preferences.

 #### 3. Quizzes and Assessments

-Google Forms is suitable for creating quizzes, tests, and assessments.
+Google Forms is suitable for [creating online quizzes, academic tests and assessments](https://formester.com/blog/how-to-create-a-quiz-in-google-forms-the-only-guide-you%E2%80%99ll-need-in-2023-1/).
 Teachers and Professors can easily create multiple-choice questions, short answers, or even grading rubrics.

+It is also possible to [set time limits for the completion of the quizzes or tests](https://formester.com/blog/how-to-add-a-timer-to-your-google-quiz-includes-latest-alternative-works-without-add-ons-2023/);\
+In other words, make the quiz timed!

-The automatic grading feature saves time and provides instant feedback to respondents.
+Moreover, the automatic grading feature saves time and provides instant feedback to respondents.

 ### Limitations of Google Forms